Avnu/tsn-doc/source/timesync.rst

 <http://avnu.org/wp-content/uploads/2014/05/Automotive-Ethernet-AVB-Func-Interop-Spec-v1.5-Public.pdf>`_
 which does some optimizations to gPTP to improve startup time and reduce network load.
-The main difference from gPTP is that the BMCA is disabled so each device is statically assigned as master or slave.
+The main difference from gPTP is that the BMCA is disabled so each device is statically assigned as master or subordinate.

 Linux PTP also supports the Automotive Profile.
 To run ptp4l in that mode, the command-line is the same as presented in :ref:`phc-sync-label` but with a